trustgrid/terraform-provider-tg/docs/index.md

 ### Optional

 - `api_host` (String) Trustgrid Portal endpoint.
 Used for development.
+- `api_jwt` (String, Sensitive) Trustgrid Portal JWT.
+Used for short-lived authentication.
+Will use the `TG_JWT` environment variable.
 - `api_key_id` (String) Trustgrid Portal API Key ID.
 Will use `TG_API_KEY_ID` environment variable if not set.
 - `api_key_secret` (String, Sensitive) Trustgrid Portal API Key secret.
 Will use `TG_API_KEY_SECRET` environment variable if not set.